Zack Snyder | 120 mins | cinema | 1.85:1 | USA / English, Russian & Icelandic | 12A / PG-13

 so here’s a photo of Lois Lane looking at a photo of Superman.

 Much attention has also been focussed on the ridiculousness of the moustache removal — both how funny it always was, and how poor the end result is.
 Honestly, I don’t think it’s as bad as you may’ve heard.
 I’d wager most people won’t even notice, especially if they’re not looking for it.
 It’s the kind of thing film buffs see because they’re looking and, yeah, sometimes it’s not great.
 Personally, I didn’t even think it was the worst computer-generated effect in the movie.
 Main villain Steppenwolf looks like a character from a mid-range video game, and has about as much personality as one too.
 There’s terribly obvious green screen all over the place, which is undoubtedly the result of reshoots — sometimes it crops up mid-scene for no obvious reason, other than because they’ve dropped in a new line.
-Other effects — stuff they’ve probably been working on since principal photography — looks fine.
+Other effects — stuff they’ve probably been working on since principal photography — look fine.

 Naturally the effects drive all of the action, for good or ill.
 Some have said these sequences are entirely forgettable, which I think is unfair.
 There’s nothing truly exceptional, but how many movies do manage that nowadays?
 I’d say what Snyder offers up is at least as memorable as your typical MCU movie, which is presumably what critics are negatively comparing this to.
 The everyone-on-Superman punch-up is probably the high-point, with an effective callback to “do you bleed?” and a striking moment when Superman looks at the Flash (that sounds completely underwhelming out of context…) I also thought the desperate escape with the Mother Box on Secret Lady Island was a strong sequence.
 The big tunnel fight has its moments, but needed more room to breathe and a clearer sense of geography.
 The climax is a great big CGI tumult, which clearly aims for epic but is mostly just noise — again, with one or two flourishes.